Introduction to ORM?

 - Queries via ORM can be written irrespective of whatever database one is using in the back end.
 This provides a lot of flexibility to the coder.
 This is one of the biggest advantages offered by ORMs.

-Examples to Implement
+Examples to Implement ORM

-Below code, snippet explains how ORM is used to map SQL statements when we are implementing it.
+The below code snippet explains how ORM is used to map SQL statements when we are implementing it.

 Query to print all the newspapers by Times of India